Girls United PERIOD

 Stars That Shine

-Girls United P.E.R.I.O.D is a Stars That Shine project dedicated to ending period poverty for low-income and homeless (by definition) girls in West Virginia.
-Our goal is to provide at least 50% of young girls (12-20)
+Girls United PERIOD is a Stars That Shine project dedicated to ending period poverty for girls in West Virginia.
+Our goal is to provide schools, girls, and families with

-access to feminine products and women’s health education for free.
+access to free period products and women’s health education for free.

 1 in 5 teens have struggled to afford menstrual hygiene products and 25% have missed school because of the lack of access to products, according to a 2019 survey of 1,000 U.S students by the Period Equity Organization and the company Thinx.